 Skip to content

-Not all lawyers know in their hearts that Prohibition laws are the real crime.
-But Minnesota marijuana lawyer Thomas Gallagher does.
-You may already know him from his decades of political legalization work.
-His passion grew out of the plight of his clients facing marijuana charges.
-And they still do.
+Not all marijuana lawyers know in their hearts that Prohibition is the real crime.
+But marijuana defense attorney Thomas Gallagher does.
+You may know him from decades of working for legalization.
+His passion grew out of the plight of clients facing cannabis charges.

 Marijuana Law in Minnesota

-This page is a starting point for understanding Minnesota’s current Marijuana laws with links to more specific pages.
-What to do if seized, searched, arrested, charged with a marijuana crime in Minnesota?
-Considering the serious, lifelong consequences, a good lawyer experienced in marijuana defense is essential.
+This page is a starting point for understanding Minnesota’s current Marijuana laws with links to more specific pages, with insights from a seasoned marijuana defense attorney and citations to the law.

 Marijuana Small-Amount Legalization